Reconstructing Gamma Ray Burst Energy Relations with Observational H(z) data in Neural Network Framework

 \subsection{Data}

-For our study to calibrate Gamma Ray Bursts, we utilise the updated Hubble data from Table 1 of Ratra et al. \cite{Ratra2023}.
+For our study to calibrate Gamma-Ray Bursts, we utilise the updated Hubble data from Table 1 of Ratra et al. \cite{Ratra2023}.
 The dataset comprises 32 data points within a redshift range of $0.07 < z < 1.965$.\\

-The Amati relation is applicable only to long GRBs, defined by a rest-frame duration\footnote{$T_{90}$ is the time interval during which 90\% of the total detected gamma-ray fluence is observed.} $T_{90,\mathrm{rest}} > 2~\mathrm{s}$.
+The Amati relation is applicable only to long GRBs, defined by a rest-frame duration $T_{90,\mathrm{rest}} > 2~\mathrm{s}$.
 In this analysis, we chose two GRB datasets individually to check the robustness of our approach.
 For the first set, we consider A220 datset consisting of 220 long GRBs.
-This dataset is a combination of two earlier subsets, i.e. A118 and A102, from Table 7 and 8 respectively by Khadka et al \cite{Khadka:2021vqa}.
+This dataset is a combination of two earlier subsets, i.e. A118 and A102, from Table 7 and 8 respectively from Khadka et al \cite{Khadka:2021vqa}.
 The A220 dataset have been considered standard for cosmological analysis purposes and have been utilised widely in previous studies \citep{Kumar:2022ypo,Huang2025h, Han2024}.\\

 The second data, referred as J220 dataset is taken from Jia et al. \cite{Jia2022}.
 It comprises of recent GRBs from Swift\footnote{\url{https://swift.gsfc.nasa.gov/archive/grb_table.html}} and Fermi\footnote{\url{https://heasarc.gsfc.nasa.gov/FTP/fermi/data/gbm/daily/}} catalog, alongside previous subsamples.
 Though the A220 and J220 samples partially overlap but they differ in their construction, data sources, and selection criteria.
 Using both allows us to assess the calibrated GRB correlations against catalog-dependent systematics. \\